-For the 20 randomly selected caregiver interviews, semi-structured questions with responses to each interview question based on a 5-point scale is shown in Table 4.
+For the 20 randomly selected caregiver interviews, semi-structured questions with follow up Likert-scale measurements were examined.
+The frequency of caregivers' responses to each interview question based on a 5-point scale is shown in Table 4.

 Frequency of Caregivers' Interview Ratings